sadishihab/create-server-and-deploy-application-on-digitalocean/readme.md

 - Create and configure a new Linux user on the Droplet (Security best practice)
 - Deploy and run a Java Gradle application on Droplet

-## Java-React Example

-An example of how to use JS frontend to consume an endpoint written in Java.

 ## Frontend technologies

 - [React](https://facebook.github.io/react/) - UI Library